20 Fun Facts About Frilled Sharks

 18. In a twist of mystery, scientists find themselves in the dark when it comes to estimating the population size of the Frilled shark.
 Despite this enigma, they hold the optimistic view that the survival of this species is not hanging in the balance.

-See also 20 Fun Facts About Grey Reef Sharks
+See also 20 Fun Facts About Sandbar Sharks

 Danger To Humans